Victims and claimants who meet eligibility requirements may be reimbursed for medical expenses, loss of wages, and other unforeseen costs.

 If you meet these requirements, please review the covered expenses and apply using the Apply for Compensation section below.
 Be sure to follow the detailed instructions provided when applying.

 This includes medical expenses directly related to the injury from the crime, up to the maximum award available.
 Any counseling services must be necessary due to the injury and may be considered for the victim up to the maximum award.
-In some cases, certain relatives may qualify up to a maximum of $3,500 for mental health counseling.
+In some cases, certain family members and anyone residing in the victim’s household may qualify up to a maximum of $3,500 for mental health counseling.

 The victim may qualify if employed at the time of injury.
 The program only considers wages lost because the victim is not physically able to work after the injury.
 Appropriate documentation is required to prove the wages lost.